marcianitoong/finalproject/README.md

 # The Murder of Jones Gambit - High Concept
-_There's something suspicious about the murder of Jones Gambit_
+_There's something suspicious about the murder of Jones Gambit._

 ## Premise
 You're a young detective investigating the murder of local celebrity Jones Gambit.
 The detective has to wander through 3D and 2D levels, interacting with people and objects to find clues.